Overview

 - Groups matched frames into continuous time segments.

-POST and then GET the result by request_id until it reaches a terminal status.
+POST call starts clip creation and returns a request_id.
+The GET endpoint reads the stored result by request_id, so clients can safely poll, recover, or refresh the final clip payload.
 The same request_id is shared with Face Search, so a single selfie upload can power both photo and video discovery — and once Face Search has run, you can start a clip with just that request_id and no file upload, because the matching frames were already computed.

 Video Clipping Search must be enabled for the event.
 Both